amar47shah/compassionate-coding/text.md

 no automated tests, with gaping security holes, with dependencies that were out-of-date and sometimes completely dead, and with features so unnecessary that users didn't know they were broken.
-The words flashed in front of me again: "What do you want me to be doing in five years?"
+The words flashed in front of me again: "Amar, what do you want me to be doing for the next five years?"

-I get upset just thinking about these moments, because of the emotions I recall feeling when I discovered that the app that my company depended on every day was a ticking time bomb, and that I was the only one in the whole organization who understood what that meant.
+I get upset just thinking about these moments, because of the emotions I recall feeling when I discovered that the app that my company depended on every day was a ticking time bomb, and that I, as the only developer, the only person in the building who had even the slightest interest in software, was the only one in the whole company who understood that disaster was just around the corner.

-I was terrified that I would be blamed if an intruder hacked our app, or if EngineYard yanked support for Ruby 1.8, or if our deployment couldn't scale along with increasing loads, since the app used file storage and therefore could not run on a many-instance cluster.
+I was terrified that I would be blamed if an intruder hacked our app, or if our cloud service provider yanked support for Ruby 1.8 or Rails 2.3, or if our deployment couldn't scale along with increasing loads, since the app used file storage and therefore could not run on a distributed cluster.

 I dealt with my fear by turning it into anger at the developer at the contracting shop, the one who wrote the bulk of the app.
 A bit